0xidm/mutable-ipfs-website/Readme.md

 ### Publish other files and link from `index.md`

-Add any file to ipfs, and publish with the key.
+Add any file to IPFS, then publish to the IPNS hash from the `website-1` key.

 ```{bash}
 echo "Hello IPFS" > hello.txt